neilscallywag/SupportMe/README.md

 # SupportMe

-Our implementation of a business logic similar to change.org
+Our implementation of a business logic similar to change.org using vanilla PHP, REST api design and content learned during "Operating System and Networking Module" in SMU.

 - [SupportMe](#supportme)
 - [Endpoints](#endpoints)